Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 # General Getters
 ### getProperty(variable:String)
-Returns a current variable from PlayState's name.

-It can also be used to get the variable from an object that is inside PlayState or a Lua Sprite.
+Gets the current variable PlayStates name current value.

 - `variable` - The tag of the object or object variable name.

 Examples:
-- Get's the current health: `getProperty('health')`
+- Gets the current health: `getProperty('health')`
-- Get's the current BF character name: `getProperty('boyfriend.curCharacter')`
+- Gets the current BF character name: `getProperty('boyfriend.curCharacter')`
-- Get's the current x value of the object: `getProperty('object.x')`
+- Gets the current x value of the object: `getProperty('object.x')`

 ### getPropertyFromClass(classVar:String, variable:String)
-Works similar to `getProperty()`, but can be used to access a variable inside a Class other than PlayState.
+Gets the current variable inside a class in the PlayStates name current value, works similar to `getProperty()`.

 - `classVar` - The name of the class variable to access the `variable` inside of it.
 - `variable` - The object variable name inside of the class variable.